ChronoHaxx/room_booking/README.md

     - this includes some form of inbox and outbox for request etc
     - still incomplete because it only blocks the user from changing values from the frontend side
   - [X] add current date display
+  - [ ] bigger text field for objective

 -Forms validation of new appointment
   - [ ] so it doesnt allow user to pick date that already booked and approved